The 16 Best Tips for Boosting Your eCommerce Sales with Mobile in 2017

 Services like Facebook advertising and Google AdWords offer highly granular segmentation technologies that allow you to curate personalised advertisements to highly specific customer personas.

 If you’re a smaller brand that focuses on a specific niche, like ornamental vases or men’s ties, don’t be afraid to heavily customise your site to suit your target audience.

-Big sites with wide product ranges often go for a pared back, minimal expression to attract a wide audience.
+Big sites with a wide product range often go for a pared-back, minimal expression to attract a wide audience.
 Smaller, more focused eCommerce websites can afford to be bolder and more bespoke in their delivery.
 If your product range is small, focus on your strengths, rather than mimicking the style of larger websites.

 15. Don’t stop blogging

 Content remains one of the best ways to market your brand online.
 Mobile consumption has forced websites to adapt their layout and text to be more readable and hasn’t changed the consumer’s desire to read and watch interesting content.
 Whether it’s interviews with influencers, style guides, top ten lists or curated content, your audience is always hungry for more interesting, informative and humorous content.

 16. Play to your strengths

 Unlocking eCommerce success can seem like a Rubik’s cube puzzle at times, as one thing falls into place only to lose ground elsewhere.
 But selling online doesn’t have to be a mystery.
 The secret to boosting E-Commerce sales is to play to your strengths.
 With a smart combination of diligence and creative thinking, you’ll soon see your sales soar.
 Contact us at EB Pearls today to discuss optimising your business for online eCommerce success.

 “We’re very happy with the results of EB Pearls’ work.
 Since its launch, the app has had over 7,000 downloads, with around 6,000 users completing the signup process in the first 6 weeks. ”